 Another mechanism of injury in sports is catching a finger in a jersey or piece of sports equipment.
 If the force is stronger than the tensile strength of the ligament, the ligament can be stretched or torn.

-Cold water immersion is effective treatment for a sprained finger because the cold water can surround all of the injured area rather than just one side of the finger as in the application of an ice pack.
-Cold water immersion can easily be accomplished with the use of a large cup, water, and the addition of some ice.
+Coldwater immersion is an effective treatment for a sprained finger because the cold water can surround all of the injured area rather than just one side of the finger as in the application of an ice pack.
+Coldwater immersion can easily be accomplished with the use of a large cup, water, and the addition of some ice.

 The athlete places the object in his/her hand and gently squeezes.
 This exercise increases both the range of motion of the joint plus the strength of the muscles in and around the injured joint.
 The athlete gradually squeezes the ball and then relaxes.
 This can be performed ten times every hour.